 where $f_{p}$ denotes the index-based RGB patch extraction operation. $f_{r}$ refers to a reshape operation that transforms patches into the same dimensions as the RGB feature $\boldsymbol F_{r}^{i-1}$. $\tau (\cdot )$ is softmax function. $\otimes$ is element-wise multiplication.

 \textbf{First-Order Matching.} To mitigate the interference caused by the inherent cross-modal discrepancies in RGB-D data during matching retrieval, we introduce first-order matching for robust retrieval.
-As depicted in the second row of Fig.~\ref{fig:MOMA_MR_hist} (left), we first calculate the first-order derivatives of the original RGB feature $\boldsymbol F_{r}^{i-1}$ and depth feature $\boldsymbol F_{d}^{i-1}$, obtaining the RGB gradient representation $\boldsymbol G_{r}$ and depth gradient representation $\boldsymbol G_{d}$.
+As depicted in the second row of Fig.~\ref{fig:MOMA_MR_hist} (left), we first calculate the per-channel first-order derivatives of the original RGB feature $\boldsymbol F_{r}^{i-1}$ and depth feature $\boldsymbol F_{d}^{i-1}$, obtaining the RGB gradient representation $\boldsymbol G_{r}$ and depth gradient representation $\boldsymbol G_{d}$.
 Taking the RGB as an example, the gradient mapping process is formulated as:

-Subsequently, we perform a matching retrieval between the RGB gradient $\boldsymbol G_{r}$ and the depth gradient $\boldsymbol G_{d}$ in the gradient space, obtaining matching index $\boldsymbol \eta _{f}$ and matching score $\boldsymbol \psi _{f}$.
-A selection strategy analogous to Eq.\eqref{eq:ms} is then applied to extract components from the original RGB features that correspond to the depth gradient, yielding the first-order matched RGB feature $\boldsymbol F _{r}^{f}$.
+Subsequently, we perform a matching retrieval between RGB gradient $\boldsymbol G_{r}$ and depth gradient $\boldsymbol G_{d}$ in the gradient space, obtaining matching index $\boldsymbol \eta _{f}$ and matching score $\boldsymbol \psi _{f}$.
+A selection strategy analogous to Eq.\eqref{eq:ms} is applied to extract components from original RGB features that correspond to the depth gradient, yielding first-order matched RGB feature $\boldsymbol F _{r}^{f}$.